-Snoop through the homes and closets of baby boomers – you’re guaranteed to find a hoard of embellished furniture from the early 20th century and an impressive array of antiques.
-However, if you did the same for millennials – chances are you would discover some flatpack furniture, the latest iPhone and perhaps some Polaroid snaps and retro clothes.
+Millennials’ antique shopping habits are fundamentally different from the generations before.
+Snoop through the homes and closets of baby boomers: You are guaranteed to find a hoard of furniture from the early 20th century and an impressive array of antiques.
+However, if you did the same for millennials – chances are you would discover some flatpack furniture, the latest iPhone, and perhaps some Polaroid snaps and retro clothes.
+Millennials and antiques – it’s a love-hate relationship.
 The truth is, millennials have very different priorities, not to mention, bank balances to their previous generations.
-Millennials’ antiques shopping habits are fundamentally different from the generations before.

 We know what you’re thinking – what exactly is a millennial?
 Simply put, a millennial is someone who was born anytime between the early 1980’s to the mid-1990’s.
-They are ethically minded, socially liberal people who care about environmental issues, excelling in their careers and making the most out of life.
+They are ethically minded, socially liberal people who care about environmental issues.
+They strive to excel in their careers and make the most out of life.
 These sorts of traits leave little room for watching Antiques Roadshow or collecting vintage trinkets.

 When it comes to buying antiques, millennials have very different expectations than the generations before.
+What do millennials collect – or have they stopped collecting altogether?
 We have taken a closer look at three characteristic traits of millennials, to better understand what the next generation of vintage and antiques shoppers is looking for.

 Millennials don’t have space for collecting antiques